This information is current as of April 17, 2020. We will update it when new tax-related information is available.

 What about 2020 federal estimated taxes?

-If you’re self-employed or own a business and typically pay quarterly federal estimated taxes, you will be able to delay the quarterly 2020 payment normally due on April 15 to July 15 without accruing late-payment penalties.
-However, if you wait until then you may want to increase that amount to also cover your June 15 quarterly payment as well, just to be safe.
+If you’re self-employed or own a business and typically pay quarterly federal estimated taxes, you will be able to delay your quarterly 2020 payments normally due on April 15 and June 15 to July 15 without accruing late-payment penalties.

 Note that if you pay quarterly estimated state taxes you’ll still need to adhere to your state’s payment schedule.